 To strike a better balance between accuracy and complexity, the 3GPP has introduced a statistical 3D Spatial Channel Model (SCM).
 This model represents scatters through statistical parameters without being physically positioned.

-It is also known as a geometric stochastic model, which separately defines large-scale parameters (e.g. shadow fading, delay spread, and angular spreads) as well as small-scale parameters (e.g. delays, cluster powers, and arrival-and-departure angles).
+It is also known as a geometric stochastic model, which separately defines large-scale parameters (e.g. shadow fading, delay spread, and angular spreads) as well as small-scale parameters (e.g. delays, cluster powers and arrival-and-departure angles).

-Both sets of parameters are derived based on large number of measurement campaigns, and are randomly drawn from tabulated distributions.
+Both sets of parameters are derived based on large number of measurement campaigns, and they are randomly drawn from tabulated distributions.

-In contrast to ray tracers, statistical models do not need to solve Maxwell´s equations, which lowers their complexity.
+In contrast to ray tracers, statistical models do not need to solve Maxwell´s equations, which lower their complexity.

 The large-scale parameters incorporate the geometric positions of the base stations (BSs) and the user equipment (UEs), which are also used to parameterise the statistics of the small-scale parameters.